 - Interacting with the artists at Kumartuli

-- Late evening stroll/ dining at Park Street
+- Late in the evening, take a stroll/ dine at Park Street

 - Have high tea at Indian Coffee House and observe the Bengali adda